Behind the Music

 9 year-old Angelica Hale's "Rise Up" was her first audition for the 2017 season of the TV Show "America's Got Talent" and the first time singing before a live audience.

-When Angelica was 6 years-old, she contracted double pneumonia and her kidneys began to fail.
+When Angelica was 6, she contracted double pneumonia and her kidneys began to fail.
 The doctors informed her parents that a child kidney donor couldn't be found in time to save Angelica's life and a priest was called in to console the family.
 Angelica's mother begged the doctors to take her own kidney for the transplant.
 The doctors expected Angelica's body would reject the adult kidney, but as a last resort they performed the transplant using her mother's kidney, and transplated it into Angelica's body.
 As you can see in the video, both Angelica and her mother survived the surgeries, and Angelica has experienced a full recovery from the condition she suffered from during the first years of her life.

 I made the same face the first time I heard her sing.
-Whaaaa?"

 Upon hearing Angelica's story, it explained the raw display of courage given in her delivery of the song "Rise Up," as well as the look in her parents’ eyes as they watched her sing.
-I also included her 3rd audition where she sang "Girl on Fire" and received the rare "golden buzzer," meaning the judges believed she was so outstanding that she automatically advanced to the final twelve contestants, skipping all the elimination rounds in between.
+I also included her 3rd audition where she sang "Girl on Fire" and received the rare "golden buzzer," the judges believed she was so outstanding that she automatically advanced to the final twelve contestants, skipping all the elimination rounds in between.

 Epitome of Musical Power: The Universal Langauge of Song